-So never mind that there are roughly 70 different sake brewing rice types including the very famous Yamadanishiki, Gohyakumangoku, Miyamnishiki, and Omachi.
+So never mind that there are roughly over 100 different sake brewing rice types including the very famous Yamadanishiki, Gohyakumangoku, Miyamanishiki, and Omachi.
 Instead, think in terms of how much each grain of rice is removed from the outside husk in the attempt to get at the starchy core inside of each grain the brewing rice.

-Secondly, there is a practice in Japan that calls for the adding of small amounts of distilled alcohol to the brewing process, which amongst other results brings out different flavors, aromas, and textures in the sake.
-The reasons for this are purely up to the breweries' desires and discretions, and these types of sakes create new categories also based on milling percentages.
+Likewise, there is a practice in Japan that calls for the adding of small amounts of distilled alcohol to the brewing process, which amongst other results brings out different flavors, aromas, and textures in the sake.
+The reasons for this are purely up to the breweries' desires and discretion, and these types of sake create new categories also based on milling percentages.

-One of the most important terms in the sake lexicon is Junmai and, as we just stated, this term means the milling percentage of each grain of rice no less than 30% with 70% of each grain remaining.
+One of the most important terms in the sake lexicon is the word Junmai.
+Historically, it was a milling percentage of rice of 70% remaining with 30% being milled away.
+This percentage has now changed and can be anything as long as it's displayed on the sake label.
 But Junmai also means the absence of any distilled alcohol.
-Thus when you see the word Junmai Ginjo you will deduce that this sake is made from rice and water only and has been polished 40% with 60% of each grain remaining.
+Thus when you see the word Junmai Ginjo you will deduce that this sake is made from rice and water only and has been polished 60%.

 And in case you are wondering, there is very little chance that you could differentiate between a sake that has a bit of distilled alcohol in it and one that does not.
 Some purists argue against added alcohol.
-But I say sake is a different thing to different people, and there is no right or wrong as long as rice and water are the vast majority of the components.
+But we say sake is a different thing to different people, and there is no right or wrong.

 So when connecting the two key words Junmai and Seimaibuai, you will be able to distinguish the various commonly accepted grades of sake: Junmai meaning the absence of distilled alcohol, and Seimaibuai meaning the milling value for each sake.
 It is far easier than all this verbiage leads one to believe.